-Frequency distributions for the four ADAT scales from 2019 are presented in Appendix A1.
+Frequency distributions for the four ADAT scales from 2021 are presented in Appendix A1.
 The horizontal axis of the figure shows the range of possible ADAT scale scores (200 to 800), the left vertical axis shows the number of times each scale score was observed, and the right vertical axis shows the cumulative percentile associated with each scale score (superimposed in black line on the graph).
-Frequency distributions for the four scales for all four years of administration (2016-2019) are presented in Appendix A2.
+Frequency distributions for the four scales for the 2017 through 2021 calendar years are presented in Appendix A2.
 The graphs are interpreted the same as the current year graph, but a larger sample size is used.

-2019 ADAT Percentiles.
-Appendix B1 presents the percentiles associated with scores on each ADAT scale, based on the 358 ADAT administrations in 2019.
-For each scale and scale score in Appendix B1, the corresponding scale score percentile can be interpreted as the percentage of ADAT 2019 candidates who achieved that scale score or lower.
-If a given scale score corresponds to a percentile of 88, for example, then 88% of ADAT 2019 candidates achieved that score or a lower score.
+2021 ADAT Percentiles.
+Appendix B1 presents the percentiles associated with scores on each ADAT scale, based on the 312 ADAT administrations in 2021.
+For each scale and scale score in Appendix B1, the corresponding scale score percentile can be interpreted as the percentage of ADAT 2021 candidates who achieved that scale score or lower.
+If a given scale score corresponds to a percentile of 88, for example, then 88% of ADAT 2021 candidates achieved that score or a lower score.

-2016-2019 ADAT Percentiles.
-Appendix B2 presents the percentiles associated with scores on each ADAT scale, based on all 1,688 ADAT administrations between 2016 and 2019.
-These percentiles are interpreted in a similar manner to the 2019 percentiles, except they rely on a broader normative group.
+2017-2021 ADAT Percentiles.
+Appendix B2 presents the percentiles associated with scores on each ADAT scale, based on 1,772 ADAT administrations occurring from 2017 through 2021.
+These percentiles are interpreted in a similar manner to the 2021 percentiles, except they rely on a broader normative group.

-Normative Information, by Specialty.
+Normative Information, by Dental Specialty.
 At the time of application to complete the ADAT, candidates indicate the programs to which they would like to send their results.
 Based on the programs selected, candidates can be classified into one or more specialty groups.
-Candidates who select programs from multiple specialties are classified into all the specialties they selected.
-In 2019, 71% of candidates who chose a program selected just one specialty program.
+Candidates who select programs from multiple dental specialties are classified into all the specialties they selected.
+In 2021, 55% of candidates who chose a program selected just one specialty program.

-Appendix C1 contains descriptive statistics for 2019 ADAT scale scores, by specialty.
-Appendix C2 contains descriptive statistics for 2016 through 2019 ADAT scale scores (combined), by specialty.
-Specialties are shown if they were selected by 25 or more candidates.
+Appendix C1 contains descriptive statistics for 2021 ADAT scale scores, by dental specialty.
+Appendix C2 contains descriptive statistics for 2017 through 2021 ADAT scale scores (combined), by dental specialty.
+Dental specialty areas are shown if they were selected by 25 or more candidates.

-Appendix D1 contains frequency distributions for the 2019 ADAT Overall scale, by specialty, for those specialties selected by 80 or more candidates.
-Appendix D2 contains frequency distributions for the 2016 through 2019 ADAT Overall scale, by specialty, for those specialties selected by 80 or more candidates.
+Appendix D1 contains frequency distributions for the 2021 ADAT Overall scale, by dental specialty, for those specialties selected by 80 or more candidates.
+Appendix D2 contains frequency distributions for the ADAT Overall scale for the 2017 through 2021 sample, by specialty, for those specialties selected by 80 or more candidates.
 The horizontal axis of the figures shows the range of possible ADAT scale scores (200 to 800), the left vertical axis shows the number of times each scale score was observed for candidates choosing the specialty, the right vertical axis shows the cumulative percentile for each scale score (superimposed in black line on the graph).